 - Courgettes (Zucchini)

 I’ve created a vegetable list of what we won’t give our hedgehog, with the vegetables listed being what we think is toxic and damaging to the health of not only our hedgehog but any hedgehog.

 It’s not a definitive list, there are other vegetables and the concentration of what is deemed as ‘safe’ vegetables also require consideration.

 It is highly advisable to seek the advice of your pet’s vet to make sure any vegetable you are thinking of giving your hedgehog is safe.

 High pesticide vegetables

 Every year the Environmental Working Group (EWG) releases a list of the fruits and vegetables with the most pesticides.
-I’ve listed some of the vegetables suitable for pygmy hedgehogs in the order they appear on the EWG list below:
+I’ve listed some of the vegetables suitable for hedgehogs in the order they appear on the EWG list below: